 Debriefing is a time set aside for you to purposefully share your story and intentionally process a certain timeframe of your past (of your choosing).
 Oftentimes debriefees have gone through a lot of transition and/or grief, and have experienced injustice at varying levels.
 Our goal is that by the end of the week these people will receive some perspective on their circumstances, hear very personally from God, find healing and freedom, extend forgiveness, and be able to move forward feeling strengthened.

 If you are wondering whether debriefing would be helpful for you personally, continue reading for a few details of what to expect, the structure of the week, who we debrief, and why we believe it is beneficial.
-You can also check out some testimonials of people who’ve gone through Emmaus Encounter debriefing and hear about their experience.
-If interested in being debriefed all you need to do is fill out an application online.
-When it is complete we will be in touch with you as soon as we can.
+You can also check out some testimonials of people who’ve gone through Lakeside Debriefing Ministry and hear about their experience.
+If interested in being debriefed, please fill out an application online.
+When it is complete, we will be in touch with you as soon as we can.

 If you desire to grow in your understanding of God, yourself and others, If you desire to process experiences that have shaped your life up to this point, If you desire to set aside time in your busy life to see how the full work of the cross can bring healing, understanding and personal revelation,